Long Polling vs. Webhooks

 |____________| |___________|

 Note that in reality, no connection would be kept open for hours.
-Long polling requests have a default timeout of 30 seconds (in order to avoid a number of technical problemsopen in new window).
+Long polling requests have a default timeout of 30 seconds (in order to avoid a number of technical problems).
 If no new messages are returned after this period of time, then the request will be cancelled and resent—but the general concept stays the same.

 How Do Webhooks Work?